Microsoft Reserved Partition

 A Microsoft Reserved Partition (MSR) is a partition of a data storage device that uses the GUID Partition Table (GPT) layout.
 The Windows operating system uses this partition for compatibility purposes.
 No meaningful data is stored within the MSR.
 Rather, when compatibility needs arise, Windows shrinks this partition to make way for other special-purpose partitions, which may contain data.
 The GPT label for this partition type is E3C9E316-0B5C-4DB8-817D-F92DF00215AE.

 Purpose

 Formerly, on disks formatted using the master boot record (MBR) partition layout, certain software components used hidden sectors of the disk for data storage purposes.
-For example, the Logical Disk Manager (LDM), on dynamic disks, stores metadata in a 1 MB area at the end of the disk which is not allocated to any partition.
+For example, on dynamic disks, the Logical Disk Manager (LDM) stores metadata in a 1 MB area at the end of the disk which is not allocated to any partition.

 The UEFI specification does not allow hidden sectors on GPT-formatted disks.
-Microsoft reserves a chunk of disk space using this MSR partition type, to provide an alternative data storage space for such software components which previously may have used hidden sectors on MBR formatted disks.
+Microsoft reserves a chunk of disk space using this MSR partition type to provide an alternative data storage space for such software components which previously may have used hidden sectors on MBR-formatted disks.
 Small, special-purpose partitions can be allocated from a portion of the space reserved in the MSR partition.